plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 ## The importance of customer support

-You cannot ignore customer support as a bootstrapped startup.
+You cannot ignore customer service as a bootstrapped startup.
 Customer support experience is a significant part of the overall brand experience.
 Some people may decide not to go with your service if they get poor support.
 Some may be so annoyed they talk about it on social media and on review sites.

 A fast and personal customer support experience can make people share positive stories about your brand on social media.
 Plausible [rejects to pay Google and Facebook to do the marketing for us](https://plausible.io/blog/best-marketing-practices) so we rely on word of mouth from people who enjoy our product to help us spread the message.